bahrus/xtal-element/README.md

 }
 ```

-Unfortunately, these two goals appear to be odds -- the default value myProp = 'myValue' could be executed after the value of myProp was already passed to the my-custom-element tag.
+Unfortunately, these two goals appear to be at odds -- the default value myProp = 'myValue' could be executed *after* the value of myProp was already passed to the my-custom-element tag.

-The only way I see how this could be avoided, sticking to standard class definitions would be to have logic in the constructor such as:
+The only way I see how this could be avoided, sticking to standard class mechanisms, would be to have logic in the constructor such as:

 ```JavaScript
 export class MyCustomElement extends XtalElement{